 "Commands a listener's utmost attention" Celebrity Cafe

-George McClure is contender for GRAMMY AWARD "Producer of the Year" nominee (45'th - 48'th Academies)
+George McClure is contender for GRAMMY AWARD "Artist" nominee (48'th Academies)

 McClure's "Can't Drown Your Memory" is #2 on European charts Radio Hilversum

 Dish Cable TV and Muzak are spinning "I Made Love To An Alien Last Night" and "America".

 George is nominated for Best New Male Artist Golden Music Awards Nashville NAMM

 "...a breath of fresh air..."
 Review of "Champagne Saturday" in The Advertiser